Who is Online Culinary School Good For? Meet These 4 Graduates from ICE

 Though Meymuna has always loved food, her relationship with the restaurant world before ICE was solely as a business owner.

-"When I first started [at ICE], there was like a novelty towards the culinary arts.
-You could have called me a 'hobbyist,'" Meymuna says.
+"When I first started [at ICE], you could have called me a 'hobbyist,'" Meymuna says.
 "And now, I feel like it really upgraded my understanding of the culinary arts and also, what I've chosen to be — committed to excellence.”

 Meymuna is the owner of Flavors from Afar, a Los Angeles restaurant that partners with the Tiyya Foundation to host refugee chefs who present curated, rotating menus of dishes from their home countries.
 The restaurant has made waves since opening in 2020: it was named as one of the LA Times' 101 Best Restaurants and a Michelin Guide Bib Gourmand for two years in a row.